-Milwaukee Water Commons also extends their outreach throughout Milwaukee by facilitating community mural paintings, recycled sculptures, and other art installations and educational tools such as the Watershed Wagon, Water Cycle, and Mobile Filter Sink.
-Frequently seen alongside Milwaukee’s scenic waterways, farmers markets, and community events, their unique traveling interactive displays educate Milwaukee residents and visitors about water.
+Milwaukee Water Commons also extends its outreach throughout Milwaukee by facilitating community mural paintings, recycled sculptures, and other art installations and educational tools such as the Watershed Wagon, Water Cycle, and Mobile Filter Sink.
+Frequently seen alongside Milwaukee’s scenic waterways, farmers markets, and community events, unique traveling interactive displays educate Milwaukee residents and visitors about water.

 Bradford Beach is now a gathering place for the entire community and is considered an asset and source of pride by everyone.
 Offering everything from tiki huts and cabanas to 35 sand volleyball courts for over 500 summer league teams, residents can now enjoy the fresh water and soft golden sand.